 After visiting Jeju Loveland Museum, check Dokkaebi Road in front of it.
 It is better known as the Mysterious Road, a place where the laws of gravity are seemingly suspended.
 The surroundings create an optical illusion that makes it look as if cars are heading uphill even if the road actually has a downward slope of 3 degrees!
 Place a ball on the floor and watch it roll ‘uphill’!

 9. Osulloc Tea Museum & Innisfree Jeju House

 Just next to Seogwang Tea Garden, the world of tea got celebrated on a high level – in its very own museum!
-Since 2001, Osulloc Tea Museum spreads the Korean tea history and tradition and attracts 1,5 million visitors every year.
+Since 2001, Osulloc Tea Museum spreads Korean tea history and tradition and attracts 1,5 million visitors every year.

 Besides the fields of green tea, the outdoor area is populated with artworks inspired by the volcanic history of Jeju Island.
 It is a pleasant area to walk around or even lay down on a nice day!

 And then, there is Innisfree Jeju House!
 This brand celebrates the nature of Jeju, and allows you to activate all five senses!
 Make your own natural cosmetics with green tea, tangerine, and volcanic clay, or make paper out of Jeju tangerine peel!
 At Organic Green Café, the chefs create your meals and drinks out of fresh Jeju ingredients.